circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

 ## Introduction

-This page, and its associated "recipes," describes how you can perform specific tasks using a set of steps and instructions, including code snippets and examples, to ensure your CircleCI pipeline is properly configured.
+This page, and its associated recipes, describes how you can perform specific tasks using a set of steps and instructions, including code snippets and examples, to ensure your CircleCI pipeline is properly configured.
 Each "recipe" in this "cookbook" relates to a single task that you can perform on the CircleCI platform using your own resources in addition to CircleCI resources such as CircleCI orbs.
 Whenever possible, CircleCI orbs will be used in these recipes since this will simplify the steps required to perform these tasks.

 ### What Are CircleCI Orbs?